 Try the Harlem Shake

 Nope, we’re not talking about the popular dance move.
 We’re talking about one of the most delicious mocktail recipes on the planet.
 It’s a gingerbread cookie-themed shake that is more typically paired with rum, but is mouth-watering on its own, too.
-It’s the best drink we can think of sipping while making gingerbread cookies or following these 12 steps to make a picture-perfect gingerbread house.
+It’s the best drink we can think of sipping while making gingerbread cookies.

 10.5 oz. vanilla ice cream